-Potential Health Risks Associated with Mold Exposure
+Potential Health Risks Associated with mould Exposure

-While mold-related illnesses can affect anyone, infants, children, and elderly persons may be more seriously affected.
+While mould-related illnesses can affect anyone, infants, children, and elderly persons may be more seriously affected.
 In addition, people who are already dealing with a respiratory condition or allergies are also at higher risk, as are those who have a compromised immune system from another illness or condition.

-A leaky pipe or toilet, an unrepaired roof leak, poor ventilation in bathrooms, and moisture left behind from flooding are just a few of the ways in which mold spores are able to get the moisture they need to flourish and become an infestation.
+A leaky pipe or toilet, an unrepaired roof leak, poor ventilation in bathrooms, and moisture left behind from flooding are just a few of the ways in which mould spores are able to get the moisture they need to flourish and become an infestation.
 Since many of the leaks and moisture issues that develop in homes and other structures are located in areas that are not easily visible, such as basements, attics, and within walls, they can go unnoticed for long periods of time.
-By the time the leak or moisture issue has seeped into a living area and been discovered by the occupants, a sizable mold problem may have already become well-established.
+By the time the leak or moisture issue has seeped into a living area and been discovered by the occupants, a sizable mould problem may have already become well-established.

-DIY Mold Cleanup Information
+DIY mould Cleanup Information

-Homeowners who discover a mold problem within their home or in another structure on their property should carefully consider the following factors when assessing the problem and deciding on the best method of handling it.
+Homeowners who discover a mould problem within their home or in another structure on their property should carefully consider the following factors when assessing the problem and deciding on the best method of handling it.
 These factors are:

 - The approximate size of the affected area

-Proper Handling of Serious Mold Problems
+Proper Handling of Serious mould Problems

-Disclosing Past Mold Problems to Buyers
+Disclosing Past mould Problems to Buyers

-Homeowners who plan on selling their home should always opt to disclose any serious issues, including mold.
+Homeowners who plan on selling their home should always opt to disclose any serious issues, including mould.
 When presented in a factual way, along with documented proof of what steps were taken to address the problem, this type of information is not likely to cause issues with selling the home.

-Homeowners who are preparing to sell their home and have concerns or questions about a current or past mold issue should discuss the matter with their listing agent well before putting the home on the market.
+Homeowners who are preparing to sell their home and have concerns or questions about a current or past mould issue should discuss the matter with their listing agent well before putting the home on the market.
 Their agent will be able to help them find the answers or assistance they need to move forward.